 - St. Clare of Montefalco

 - St. Simon the Apostle

-What does this mean for us? – Our grouping will enter a period and process of prayerful discernment.
-Beginning this summer and continuing through January 2020, we will work with our fellow grouping parishes to provide the archdiocese, Cardinal Cupich, and our vicariate bishop feedback regarding the parish structures and ministerial needs for the future of our community.
+What does this mean for us? – Continuing through January 2020, we will work with our fellow grouping parishes to provide the archdiocese, Cardinal Cupich, and our vicariate bishop feedback regarding the parish structures and ministerial needs for the future of our community.

 We will be asked to honestly assess our current and long-term challenges, identify strengths and opportunities to build upon, and evaluate how we need to operate differently as a faith community to best serve our mission.
 These will be challenging and exciting discussions about moving into the future as the Church of our local area.

 Throughout the next several months, we are encouraged to get to know each other across the parishes and schools in the grouping.
 Opportunities for doing so will be shared.
 The archdiocese will also offer a ‘Renew My Church 101’ session during Lent for parishioners to have an opportunity to learn more and ask questions.
 In the meantime, more information is available online at www.renewmychurch.org.

 As we begin this important work, let us remember that it is Jesus Christ who calls us to constantly renew His Church.
 And it is together that we will respond to our Lord’s invitation to create a strong, sustainable foundation upon which we can bring those we love and those on the margins into a personal encounter and lifelong relationship with Him as disciples of Jesus Christ in His Church.